 This verse shows how highly regarded children are and how God acknowledges that those who do right by children and bring them to him in faith are children of his own.
 For both birth mothers who put their baby up for adoption in His name (to help them walk in his path as a follower) and the adoptive parents who receive (love, support, and aid in their time of need) are stewards of faith and blessed with salvation.

 “For I know the plans I have for you,” declares the LORD, “plans to prosper you and not to harm you, plans to give you hope and a future.”
 Jeremiah 29:11

 We are all loved by God.
 He cares for each one of us, and will never forsake us.
 When everything around us seems shaky, and we don’t know where to go, we can rest knowing the Lord our God knows us, is near to us, and has a plan for us.

 We would be remiss if we didn’t point out perhaps the two most important adoptions in Christianity.
 The first being that of Jesus himself, when he was adopted by Joseph, Mary’s husband, though he was not Christ’s father.
 And, the second being Jews and Gentiles alike, being adopted in salvation by Christ’s grace.

 At AIM Adoptions, we walk with God to find all of his children a loving home.
-As a mother experiencing an unwanted pregnancy, you have the opportunity to do God’s work and offer your baby the love and resources it deserves.
-Rather than putting your baby in a proverbial basket on the Nile, let us help you pick the family who will accept your child as their own.
+As a mother experiencing an unwanted pregnancy, you have options.
 Our staff welcomes all mothers as Christ’s children, come tell us your story, we are listening.
-For more information or to get started with the adoption process, contact us today.
+If you’re considering making an adoption plan for your baby and would like more information or to get started with the adoption process, contact us today.